COVID-19 Community of Practice

 The COVID-19 Community of Practice for Ontario Family Physicians is a one-credit-per-hour Group Learning program that has been certified for up to a total of 32 credits.

-Please join us for the 73rd in our series “Changing the way we work” on Friday March 22, 2024.
-In this session, we will share updates on COVID-19 and other circulating respiratory viruses and provide the latest guidance on how to address the rising rates of measles and Mpox infections.
-We will also discuss a practical approach to the management of menopause.
+Please join us for the 74th in our series “Changing the way we work” on Friday April 5, 2024.
+In this session, we will have a brief discussion on circulating infectious diseases.
+We will also highlight key updates to the Osteoporosis Canada Guidelines and review practical tools to help in your family practice.
 The main program will be held from 7:55-9:00am, with time for additional Q&A until 9:15am.
 We appreciate you submitting questions at registration to help us plan the session.

 Panelists